faxxxan/WALL-B/docs/BusServo.md

 ## Configuration

-The `config/servo_waveshare.yml` file contains the configuration for each bus servo.
+The `config/servo_bus.yml` file contains the configuration for each bus servo.
 The `instances` section defines the servos, their IDs, and their initial positions.
 The `poses` section within each instance defines various poses that can be used to set servo positions.

-## Getting Started
+## Getting Started / Calibration

 To calibrate the servos, each must have their ID set individually.
 To achieve this, connect one servo to the driver board and run `modules/actuators/bus_servo/change_id.py`.
 This script will prompt you to enter the ID for the connected servo, which will then be saved permanently on the servo.